bnfour/md-mods/readme.md

 Use the [reference image](ScoreboardCharacters/etc/sprites.png) to place the sprites on the spritesheet.
 The sprites with the numbers are placeholders for possible future updates, it's not mandatory to fill them in an override.

 #### Image override
-To override the default image, place your custom spritesheet as `scoreboard_characters_override.png` to `MuseDash_Data` directory of the game install.
+To apply the override, place your custom spritesheet as `scoreboard_characters_override.png` to `MuseDash_Data` directory of the game install.
 You'll see a warning in the console if its dimensions differ from expected values.
 If you don't see your custom images in the game and there's nothing in the console, double-check the file name and location.

 ## True rank
 Mod file: `TrueAbove1kRank.dll`